 Transfer back to the starting point of the journey

-Thursdays and Saturdays at 11am there is the possibility to transfer back to Mainz with a small bus (with bike trailer).
-Arrival at 14.00am.
+Thursdays and Saturdays at noon there is the possibility to transfer back to Mainz with a small bus (with bike trailer).
+Arrival at 3 pm.
 The driver picks you up at your hotel and has much room for you, your luggage and where required your own bicycle.
 The bus takes you back to your first hotel, thus ensuring a perfect return service without the hassle of hauling luggage.

 7 day hotline service